-Script-style fonts are also harder to read.
-They may be fine for Titles and headers but the main content of your site should be styled with an easy-to-read web-friendly font like Helvetica or Ariel.
+Script-style fonts are also hard to read.
+They may be fine for Titles and headers but the main content of your site should be styled with an easy-to-read web-friendly font similar to Helvetica or Ariel.
 Click here for more suggestions.

-You can install a WordPress plugin like Easy Google Fonts to style your fonts and some WordPress Themes allow you to make changes within it’s theme settings so your entire site has a cohesive look.
+You can install a WordPress plugin like Easy Google Fonts to style your fonts without coding them into your theme.

 Don’t worry, there are videos on YouTube that will help you configure just about any WordPress plugin.
 Type in what you are looking for in the YouTube search bar and find the most current video.

 Most people skim rather than read an entire article especially if it’s a long post.
-It’s always a good idea to break up your text using header styles, (like H2, H3) bullet points, numbers, italics, quotes, etc. The last thing you want is a long block of text because it’s hard to read.
+It’s recommended that you break up your text using header styles, (like H2, H3) bullet points, numbers, italics, quotes, etc. The last thing you want is a long block of text because it’s hard to read.

 If you write a super long post, like this one, you can use a table of contents plugin like Easy Table of Contents.
 It will pick up your header tags so readers can click on the section of your post they want to read about.